 5a-b.
 The DCCF or NWDAF sends a subscription response to the Data or Analytics Consumer.
 The response may contain the Storage Approach determined by the ADRF, NWDAF or DCCF.

 6a-b.
 ADRF subscribes to the DCCF or the NWDAF to receive notifications, providing its notification endpoint address and a notification correlation ID.
+In step 6b, the ADRF uses Nnwdaf_DataManagement_Subscribe (as depicted in Figure 6.2B.3-1) to obtain data from the NWDAF or Nnwdaf_AnalyticsSubscription_Subscribe to obtain analytics from the NWDAF (not depicted).